-Co-contributions are not required for the Community Project Grants - Local Government Allocations.
+Co-contributions are not required for the Community Project Grants - Competitive Round.
 However, applications will be considered favourably in the assessment process where a co-contribution strengthens the deliverability of the project.
 This could include a co-contribution to the project from a 'for profit' entity, providing that the primary purpose of the project is to deliver a community benefit and any commercial aspects are incidental.
+Co-contributions can be cash and/or in-kind (non-monetary) but must meet the definition of Eligible Costs below.

-Where a project has a co-contribution, the council must be the party that:
+Where a project has a co-contribution, the eligible applicant must be the party that:

-- Enters into the funding deed
+- · Enters into the funding deed

-- Delivers the project
+- · Delivers the project

-- Is able to provide evidence that they will have the ongoing legal management and control of the infrastructure and that the infrastructure funded will continue to provide public community benefit for a reasonable period of time following completion.
+- Is able to provide evidence that they will have the ongoing legal management and control of the infrastructure and that the infrastructure funded will continue to provide public community benefit for a reasonable period of time following completion